Fox Kalomaski Timesheet Case Study

 As well as shedding light on various aspects of client billing and profitability, Tempora allows the agency to interrogate data at multiple levels.
 This saves a lot of time.

 “With our old system,” says Ms Stevens, “income was presented as a lump sum.
-To look at individual income items (such as fees or purchasing) we’d have to export the whole lot in bulk and then manually assign it to relevant cost centres.”
+To look at individual income items (such as fees or purchasing) we’d have to export the whole lot in bulk and then manually assign it to relevant cost centres.
+We certainly didn't have the option to assign individual projects their own budgets or specific job titles their own rates.”

 “Where we want to report at board level,” elaborates the Head of Finance, “we tend to export data to Excel, where we can present the information in bar charts.
 That’s how we’ve always done it.”